If you feel you are experiencing an emergency, please dial 9-1-1 immediately.

 If you are in need of assistance, but don't necessarily want or need an officer to be dispatched, you can call or text 988 and a Lifeline Counselor will be available to speak with you.
 These trained counselors will listen, work to understand your needs, provide support, and connect you with appropriate resources if necessary.

 Examples of when to call 9-1-1

 We are more than happy to assist you in teaching your children the proper way to call 9-1-1 in the event of an emergency.
 They should practice learning and saying their address, phone number, and parents' names.
-If you wish for them to make a practice call, please call JPD Community Services Sergeant at 910-938-6406 for permission to set up the practice call.
-You never know when an emergency will arise and a call to 9-1-1 will ensure they are prepared for unforeseen circumstances.
+If you wish for them to make a practice call, please call 910-938-7585 and indicate that you are making a practice 9-1-1 call.
+You never know when an emergency will arise, and teaching children how to properly call 9-1-1 will ensure they are prepared for unforeseen circumstances.

 If you call 9-1-1- by mistake, please do not hang up.
 If you happen to call 9-1-1 by mistake, remain on the line, state there is no emergency, and provide any requested information.
-This saves valuable time for the Center in having to call back and confirm there is not an emergency.
+This saves valuable time for the Center because we are required to call back and confirm there is not an emergency.